jclee264/Creative-Coding-Challenge/README.md

  ## Creative Add-ins
   1) Changing the colours of the curves as time progresses
         * I used [this link](https://processing.org/reference/frameCount.html) to figure out what frameCount and frameRate was and then used it to make the colour change (with if statements) as the framCount got higher.
 Remebering that when the curve drawing reset, the frameCount also had to be reset.
   2) Adding words behind the curves
-    *
+        * bla bla
 </body>